 There is no shortage of information about Foreign Account Tax Compliance Act (FATCA), and let’s face it, not all of it is positive.
 FATCA brings about an emotional reaction from expats in particular—many feel that they are unfairly singled out and labeled as tax evaders, simply because they hold accounts and assets abroad.
 However, it is important to separate this reaction to FATCA from the facts.
 Read on to learn 5 things about FATCA you need to know.

-FATCA was created as part of the HIRE Act of 2010 and was designed to uncover tax cheats hiding money and assets offshore.
-Through its efforts, the IRS has recovered billions of dollars in taxes owed from those housing assets overseas (hence, avoiding US taxes).
+The Foreign Account Tax Compliance Act (FATCA) was created as part of the HIRE Act of 2010 and was designed to uncover tax cheats hiding money and assets offshore.

 While the primary goal of FATCA is to force tax evaders to come forward, unfortunately US expats are sort of caught in the crossfire.
 Of course, it makes sense that expats will have assets and accounts overseas as it is part of their daily life.
 With the extra reporting and private nature of the reporting, the Act has been called a violation of privacy.